fiddleHeads/intro-to-arcgis-pro/content/joining-tables.md

 *6*{: .circle .circle-blue} If you look at your attribute table now, you'll see that it has been cleaned up and is easier to understand.

-In the next section, we'll visualize the language data in the map by symbolizing it.
+In the next section, we'll add and calculate new fields using the data.